Are you ready to start Spring cleaning? Get this free spring cleaning checklist to help get you started and ensure you do not overlook anything!

 - Dust all wall decor and furniture.

 - Vacuum under couch cushions.
-Spot clean, if necessary.
+Spot clean, if necessary to remove any stains.

 - If you have a fireplace, dust and clean around it.
 Call a chimney sweep if needed.

-- Move furniture away from walls and dust all baseboards.
+- Move furniture away from walls and dust all baseboards thoroughly.

 - Vacuum carpets.
 If you have an area rug, take it outside and beat the dust out of it.